Tax Info

 One expense that is frequently missed by our clients are the health and dental insurance premiums.
 If you pay the premiums yourself, they are considered eligible medical expenses.

 The medical expenses can be for any twelve-month period ending in the taxation year.
-For example, a taxpayer could use medical receipts from July 2019 to June 2020 when filing the 2020 personal tax return.
+For example, a taxpayer could use medical receipts from July 2022 to June 2023 when filing the 2023 personal tax return.
 This allows the taxpayer to use the most advantageous period to maximize the credit.

 In order to substantiate your medical costs, we will need to have the original receipts.
 The exception to this is if you have submitted your expenses to your health insurance provider for reimbursement.
 In this situation, please submit the statements from the insurance provider showing the amount of the original expense, and the amount reimbursed.
 Only the expenses that were not reimbursed by the insurance provider are eligible for the medical tax credit.